 At Countywide Earth Day Clean Up Event Volunteers Pick Up Trash in Benson

-Registration is required to participate in the event; the volunteer registration form can be accessed and filled-out here.
+Registration is required to participate in the event; the volunteer registration form can be accessed and filled out here.
 You can select a preferred geographic area of JoCo you’d like to work in as a volunteer on the form.
 Once the Friends group has confirmed participating towns and sites, participants will be matched to their preferred area.
 In addition, Friends board members will also be leading clean up efforts at a few unincorporated areas.
-Bags, gloves, and safety vests may be provided at each location as available, but volunteers are encouraged to bring their own if they have them.
+Bags, gloves, and safety vests may be provided at each location as available, but volunteers are encouraged to bring their own.

 Below is footage from a previous year's event.